TheAlphamerc/filterlist/README.md

 <a href="https://github.com/TheAlphamerc/flutter_plugin_filter_list/releases/download/v0.0.5/app-release.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a>

 ## Data flow
-* Pass list of strings to `FilterList.showFilterList()`.
-* Pass list of selected strings to show pre-selected text otherwise ignore it.
-* Invoke method `FilterList.showFilterList()` to display filter dialog.
+* Invoke method `FilterListDialog.display()` to display filter dialog.
 * Make selection from list.
 * Click `All` button to select all text from list.
 * Click `Reset` button to make all text unselected.
 * Click `Apply` buton to return selected list of strings.
 * On `close` icon clicked it close dialog and return null value.
-* Without making any selection `Apply` button is pressed it will return empty list of string.
+* Without making any selection `Apply` button is pressed it will return empty list of items.

 ## Getting Started
 ### 1. Add library to your pubspec.yaml